The Best Free Illustrator Brushes for Retro and Vintage Effects

 We’ve already covered the best free Photoshop brushes – but what about high-quality free Illustrator brushes for creating retro and vintage effects?
 When it comes to vector brushes, options are decidedly thinner on the ground.

 We’re always interested in finding high-quality new resources, so if we’ve missed your favorite brush, let us know in the comments below.
-And now, scroll down for our selection of the best free Illustrator brushes for retro and vintage effects – starting with our bonus pick…
+Scroll down for our selection of the best free Illustrator brushes for retro and vintage effects – starting with our bonus pick…

 For the ultimate in handmade retro and vintage Illustrator brushes, this set of 200 has every brush you’ll ever need for vector-based drawing.
 It includes six of our most popular Illustrator brush packs: